GrowthStrategyProduct-Market FitMeasurement

 Shipped a significant feature?
 Changed your positioning?
 Adjusted pricing?
 Measure 2-3 weeks after to see the impact on PMF.

-Don't Measure Weekly
+Don't Measure Too Often

 Ignore Small Fluctuations